 For projects where you’re not sure of the resource req but know it’s going to be longer than a few days, I sometimes work on a fixed project fee.
 Risk is shared, with the upside that you know what to budget for upfront.

 A project-based fee is useful for large web builds, content buildouts, research projects, or big-kahuna marketing strategies where the brief is fixed.
+Further discounts from day rate (up to 50%) apply to longer bookings; you don’t have to take all the days in one go.

 If you’re looking for a marketing resource capable of handling multiple projects over a period of months (the way I prefer to work) a monthly retainer of £2,750-7,500 (+VAT) gets you a set number of days each month for your business, giving you the resources of a small marketing department for a cost lower than a single FTE.